sequenceiq/blog-test/source/_posts/2015-03-29-periscope-ambari-2-dot-0-scale-based-on-any-metric.markdown

 ## Docker

-Although Ambari 2.0 is not released yet, a [Docker](https://github.com/sequenceiq/docker-ambari/tree/2.0.0) image is available to try the [same way as 1.7.0](http://blog.sequenceiq.com/blog/2014/12/04/multinode-ambari-1-7-0/).
+Although Ambari 2.0 is not released yet, a preview [Docker](https://github.com/sequenceiq/docker-ambari/tree/2.0.0) image is available to try the latest build ([same way as wid did with 1.7.0](http://blog.sequenceiq.com/blog/2014/12/04/multinode-ambari-1-7-0/).

-`Note`: More and more people getting involved developing and maintaining the Ambari docker images, so we own a thank you for them.
+`Note`: More and more people getting involved developing and maintaining the Ambari docker images, so we like to thank for all of them.
 Keep up the good work guys.

 ## What's next

 We're steadily working to make both [Cloudbreak](http://blog.sequenceiq.com/blog/2014/12/23/cloudbreak-on-hdp-2-dot-2/) and Periscope `GA`.
-If you're interested helping us simply register and start using them, every feedback is welcome.
-The key aspect we're focusing on at the moment is the security layer (kerberos security probably worth a blog entry).
+If you're interested helping us simply register and start using them, every feedback is welcomed.
+The key aspect we're focusing on at the moment is the security layer (`kerberos` based security probably worth a blog entry).
 In the meanwhile follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook).